 Sense of Humor · Stage Presence · Originality · Humility · Teamwork

 Things to Know

 Divine Comedy is a class.
 You must be a BYU student with room for up to 3.0 credits in your schedule.

 The time commitment for Divine Comedy is 10-15+ hours/week (30+ hours on show weeks).

-Auditions are open to everyone.
-You don't have to schedule anything.
+Auditions are open.
+Anyone can come watch and anyone can audition; nothing to schedule in advance.
 In fact, many of your favorite Divine Comedians tried out on a whim.

 Callbacks go out Friday night, you could be notified as late as 2am.
 You'll need to be available all day Saturday (7am-9pm).

-Consider taking the comedy writing class taught by DC alumni.
-TMA 215R section 004: Comedy Sketch Writing.
+Consider taking the comedy writing class taught by DC alumni, TMA 215R: Comedy Sketch Writing.